-Immunity test Note ESD discharges Communication status LED might blink shortly on discharges.
-Ac- quisition rate might temporarily drop down to 100 Hz a .
-Electrical fast transient / burst Acquisition rate might temporarily drop down to 110 Hz a .
+Immunity test Note

+ESD discharges Communication status LED might

+blink shortly on discharges.

+Electrical fast transient / Acquisition rate might temporarily

+burst drop down to 325 Hz ^a .

-a Those values may depend on the test environment.
+^a Those values may depend on the test environment.

 For the supervision of the measurement rate, the following parameters have been evaluated during the electromagnetic immunity tests.